alexdboxall/Merlon-Operating-System/README.md

 ## Merlon - Operating System ##

-Merlon is an operating system based on my earlier [ATOS](https://github.com/alexdboxall/ATOS), which was in turn inspired by OS/161.
+Merlon is an operating system (OS) based on my earlier [ATOS](https://github.com/alexdboxall/ATOS), which was in turn inspired by OS/161.
 Merlon is written in C, and is designed (relatively) easy to understand, portable and lightweight.
 Unlike ATOS which was aiming to be more of an "educational" OS, Merlon tries to be a more full featured OS (e.g. the virtual memory manager is has a lot more features), and I decided I liked the `WindowsNamingConvention()` instead of the `unix_naming_convention`.

 Merlon still only requires around 3MB of RAM to run, and excluding ACPICA and FAT drivers, is only 50,000 lines of commented code.